jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 Yes.
 When you create a project, select the option for GitHub and input your GitHub repository.

 You can track and plan the work you'll store in your GitHub repository from within DevOps Services.
-To configure Github to update your work items when you push your changes, navigate to your project and click the **configure Github** link on the left side of the page.
+To configure GitHub to update your work items when you push your changes, navigate to your project and click the **configure GitHub** link on the left side of the page.

 You can also edit the code that is stored in your GitHub repository by using the Web IDE.
 When you want to begin coding, navigate to your project and click **Edit Code** at the top of the page.
 Your GitHub repository will automatically be cloned for you, and your existing files will display in the navigation pane.
 You can create new files or edit existing ones.
 After you save changes to your files, select **Activities \> Git Status**.
 On this page, you can stage, commit, and push your changes.